Angela Lansbury: 1952–1965: Mid-career mature roles and Broadway debut

-In April 1957, she debuted on Broadway at the Henry Miller Theatre in Hotel Paradiso, a French burlesque directed by Peter Glenville.
-The play only ran for 15 weeks, although she earned good reviews for her role as Marcel Cat.
+In April 1957 she debuted on Broadway at the Henry Miller Theatre in Hotel Paradiso, a French burlesque directed by Peter Glenville.
+The play only ran for 15 weeks, but she earned good reviews for her role as Marcel Cat.
 She later stated that had she not appeared in the play, her "whole career would have fizzled out."
-Into the 1960s, she followed this with an appearance in a Broadway performance of A Taste of Honey at the Lyceum Theatre, directed by Tony Richardson and George Devine.
+Into the 1960s she followed this with an appearance in a Broadway performance of A Taste of Honey at the Lyceum Theatre, directed by Tony Richardson and George Devine.
 Lansbury played Helen, the boorish, verbally abusive mother of Josephine (played by Joan Plowright, only four years Lansbury's junior), remarking that she gained "a great deal of satisfaction" from the role.
 During the show's run, Lansbury developed a friendship with both Plowright and Plowright's lover Laurence Olivier; it was from Lansbury's rented flat on East 97th Street that Plowright and Olivier eloped to be married.

-After a well-reviewed appearance in Summer of the Seventeenth Doll (1959) – for which she had filmed in Australia – and a minor role in A Breath of Scandal (1960), Lansbury appeared in 1961's Blue Hawaii as the mother of a character played by Elvis Presley, just ten years her junior.
+After a well-reviewed turn in Summer of the Seventeenth Doll (1959) – shot in Australia – and a minor role in A Breath of Scandal (1960), Lansbury appeared in 1961's Blue Hawaii as the mother of a character played by Elvis Presley, just ten years her junior.
 Although believing that the film was of poor quality, she commented that she agreed to appear in it because she "was desperate".
-Her role as Mavis in The Dark at the Top of the Stairs (1960) drew critical acclaim, as did her appearance in All Fall Down (1962) as a manipulative, destructive mother.
-In 1962, she appeared in the Cold War thriller The Manchurian Candidate as Eleanor Iselin, cast for the role by John Frankenheimer.
-Although Lansbury played actor Laurence Harvey's mother in the film, she was in fact only three years older than him.
-She had agreed to appear in the film after reading the original novel, describing it as "one of the most exciting political books I ever read".
+Her role as Mavis in The Dark at the Top of the Stairs (1960) drew critical acclaim, as did her performance in All Fall Down (1962) as a manipulative, destructive mother.
+In 1962 she appeared in the Cold War thriller The Manchurian Candidate as Eleanor Iselin, cast in the role by John Frankenheimer.
+Although Lansbury played actor Laurence Harvey's mother in the film, she was in fact only three years older.
+She had agreed to work on the film after reading the original novel, describing it as "one of the most exciting political books I ever read".
 Biographers Edelman and Kupferberg considered this role "her enduring cinematic triumph," while Gottfried stated that it was "the strongest, the most memorable and the best picture she ever made... she gives her finest film performance in it."
 Lansbury received her third Best Supporting Actress Academy Award nomination for the film.